gnithin/Notes/Notes/Regex/RegexNotes.md

 A simple regex looks like this
 ```
-Regex to match english letters both lower and uppercase
+Regex to match english letters in both, lower and uppercase

 Regex   -  [a-zA-Z]+
 String  -  "Apple"